chrisweb/web-audio-api-player/README.md

 * isMuted() a boolean value, true if the volume is currently muted else false
 * setPosition(soundPositionInPercent: number) used to change the position of the song that is currently playing in percent, so a number ranging from 0 to 100, returns a promise
 * setPositionInSeconds(soundPositionInSeconds: number): used to change the position of the song that is currently playing in seconds, the number should be smaller than the duration of the song, returns a promise
-* setVisibilityAutoMute(visibilityAutoMute: boolean) a boolean value to change the **visibilityAutoMute** option of the player, if true the player will be muted when the visibility API [MDN visibility API](https://developer.mozilla.org/en-US/docs/Web/API/Page_Visibility_API) notices that the browser is in the background, will get unmuted when the visibility API notices that the browser is in the foreground again, if false the volume will not be automatically muted when the visibility changes
+* setVisibilityWatch(visibilityWatch: boolean) a boolean value to change the **visibilityWatch** option of the player, if true the player will be paused / muted when the visibility API [MDN visibility API](https://developer.mozilla.org/en-US/docs/Web/API/Page_Visibility_API) triggers an event that tells the player that the browser / app is in the background, will start playing again or get unmuted when the visibility API notices that the browser is in the foreground again, if false visibility changes will get ignored by the player
-* getVisibilityAutoMute() get the current boolean value that is set for the **visibilityAutoMute** option
+* getVisibilityWatch() get the current boolean value that is set for the **visibilityWatch** option
+* setVisibilityHiddenAction(visibilityHiddenAction: typeVisibilityHiddenAction) change what action will get executed when the visibility API detects that the player is hidden / visible again, see [player option](#player-options) for more details
+* getVisibilityHiddenAction() get the current action that is set for the **visibilityHiddenAction** option
 * disconnect() disconnects the player and destroys all songs in the queue, this function should get called for example in react when a component unmounts, call this function when you don't need the player anymore to free memory
 * getAudioContext() get the current audioContext that is being used by the player [MDN audiocontext](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext)
 * getCurrentSound() returns the current sound, can be useful if you want to do things in your UI like getCurrentSound().getLoop() to check if the loop feature is on or off for the current song